spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aks.md

 * You must have an active Azure cloud account with sufficient resource limits and permissions to provision compute, network and security resources in the desired regions.
 * You must have permissions to deploy clusters using AKS service on Azure.
-* You must register your Azure cloud account in Spectro Cloud as descrbed in the "Creating an Azure Cloud account" section below.
+* You must register your Azure cloud account in Spectro Cloud as described in the "Creating an Azure Cloud account" section below.
 * You should have an Infrastructure cluster profile created in Spectro Cloud for AKS.
-* Following are additional prerequisites if Azure Active Directory integration for the AKS cluster is desried:
+* Following are additional prerequisites if Azure Active Directory integration for the AKS cluster is desired:
    * A Tenant Name must be provided as part of the Azure cloud account creation in Spectro Cloud.
-   * For the Azure client used in the Aure cloud account the following API permission has to be provided:
+   * For the Azure client used in the Azure cloud account the following API permission has to be provided:
       *  Microsoft Graph: Group.Read.All (Application Type)
       *  Microsoft Graph: Directory.Read.All (Application Type)